bluesky/bluesky-queueserver/README.rst

   echo '{}' | http POST http://localhost:60610/queue/item/remove
   http POST http://localhost:60610/queue/item/remove pos:='"back"'

-The position of the removed element may be specified similarly to `queue_item_add` request with the difference that the position index must point to the existing element, otherwise the request fails (returns 'success==False').
+The position of the removed item may be specified similarly to `queue_item_add` request with the difference that the position index must point to the existing element, otherwise the request fails (returns 'success==False').
 The following examples remove the plan from the front of the queue and the element previous to last::